 This one might require you to take a quiet breath away from the busy chaos of the day.
 Find a moment to step aside and watch your family and friends interact.
 Even if you are having a quiet Thanksgiving with just a friend or two, make this your opportunity to capture a moment of connection.

-Maybe it’s a happy moment, or perhaps it’s a poignant moment in remembrance of someone missing at this year’s table.
+Maybe it’s a happy moment or a poignant moment in remembrance of someone missing at this year’s table.
 Maybe you can sneak a photo of someone holding hands or embracing.
 These are the moments that make the memories.
 An image like this can become more than just a snapshot but a tangible reminder of the day’s feelings.

-Once you’ve completed these five primary challenges, you might find that you’re in the photo groove and ready to conquer some extra shots to fill out that Thanksgiving mini-album.
-So as a bonus today, enjoy this list of 25 photos you MUST take on Thanksgiving Day!
-Clip this handy card out and keep it nearby on Thanksgiving day, so you don’t miss a moment!
+Once you’ve completed these five primary challenges, you might be in the photo groove and ready to conquer some extra shots to fill out that Thanksgiving mini-album.
+So, as a bonus, enjoy this list of 25 photos you MUST take on Thanksgiving Day!

 If you liked this article, you’ll probably like these, too!